understanding-search/maze-dataset/docs/paper/paper.md

 dataset: MazeDataset = MazeDataset.from_config(cfg)
 ```

 When initializing mazes, further configuration options can be specified through the `from_config()` factory method as necessary.
-Options include 1) whether to generate the dataset during runtime or load an existing dataset, 2) if and how to parallelize generation, and 3) where to store the generated dataset.
-Full documentation of configuration options is available in our repository [@maze-dataset-github].
+Options allow for saving/loading existing datasets instead of regenerating, and parallelization options for generation.
 Available maze generation algorithms are static methods of the `LatticeMazeGenerators` class and include the following:

 - `gen_dfs` **(randomized depth-first search)**:
   Parameters can be passed to constrain the number of accessible cells, the number of forks in the maze, and the maximum tree depth.
 Creates a spanning tree by default or a partially spanning tree if constrained.